fragmento/Xray_Pneumonia_Detection-/README.md

 __________
 ## Visuals

-To the left we can see lungs with Pneumonia, notice the opacity versus the healthy lungs on the right<br>
+To the left we can see lungs with Pneumonia, notice the opacity and lesser apparent edges versus the healthy lungs on the right<br>
 <img src='Reports/Sick_lungs.png' align="left"/>
 <img src='Reports/Healthy_lungs.png' align="right"/>